metagenomics/metagenomics-tk/docs/tutorials/tutorial1/quality_control.md

 !!! question "Task 7"

-    From the plot it is hard to get the exact numbers (e.g. average coverage for a given the sequencing effort) and does not provide the diversity estimate.
+    From the plot, it is hard to get the exact numbers (e.g. average coverage for a given sequencing effort) and does not provide the diversity estimate.

     Instead of looking into the plot it is easier to check the **data_nonpareil_index.tsv** file.
 In the Toolkit [wiki](../../modules/qualityControl.md#output_2) we provide an explanation for the columns provided by Nonpareil.